BTest - A Simple Driver for Basic Unit Tests

 Canonifying Diffs

 btest-diff has the capability to filter its input through an additional script before it compares the current version with the baseline.
 This can be useful if certain elements in an output are expected to change (e.g., timestamps).
 The filter can then remove/replace these with something consistent.
 To enable such canonification, set the environment variable TEST_DIFF_CANONIFIER to a script reading the original version from stdin and writing the canonified version to stdout.
-For examples of canonifier scripts, take a look at those used in the Zeek distribution.
+Note that both baseline and current output are passed through the filter before their differences are computed.

 Running Processes in the Background